Main photo credit: Cory Woodruff via Shutterstock

 Smaller manufacturers also come with interesting designs for the modern skier.
 With an affordable price, the Inno Racks Gravity Snow Rack is among the options that can be considered for roof-mounted ski carrying needs.
 It holds up to 6 pairs of skis and 4 snowboards with its rubberized arms, which are gentle yet firm enough to hold the skis in position.

-Even if it is not made with premium materials, the ski and snowboard rack is up to date in terms of features.
+Even if it is not made with premium materials, this ski and snowboard rack is up to date in terms of features.
 It comes with a built-in lock that keeps your expensive gear away from people with bad intentions.
 The three main reasons to consider this rack are the price, the simple, tool-free installation, and the handling.
 You can wear your gloves and still be able to open and close it with ease, as it comes with the large push-to-release button.
 Made by a company that has a history going back to 1966, the rack is the affordable alternative to some of the premium designs in this class.
 But it is also smaller and this can make it a better option if you don’t have too much storage space.

 5. Yakima RocketBox Pro 14 Ski and Snowboard Carrier